| | | |

 *Cereal-Taste-Safe-Tracing-Tray Halloween Printable

 Thus, before your child learns to hold a pen or a pencil, they need sufficient motor control and hand strength to attempt free tracing of pre-writing strokes.
 By tracing with a finger, they are triggering a tactile sense while also learning left-to-right progression and strengthening the small muscles of the hands.
-By setting up inviting sensory tracing trays where a child can practice pre-writing strokes, they are getting plenty of opportunities to practice fine motor control.
+By setting up inviting sensory tracing trays where children can practice pre-writing strokes, they are getting plenty of opportunities to practice fine motor control.

 You’ll Need to Make Cereal Taste-Safe Tracing Tray